A Guided tour of the KernScores website

 ZIP archive format.
 This ZIP file is generated on demand.

-This button is always present next to the first score on any page. |
+This button is always present next to the first score on any page.

 is available in the PDF format (typically in the US Letter format).

-data with the Humdrum tool smf (well, at least a related program called hum2mid).
-This file is generated on demand directly from the **kern score. |
+data with the Humdrum tool called hum2mid.
+This file is generated on demand directly from the **kern score. | Clicking on the "KernScores" title at the top of any page in

 the browsing section of the website will take you back to the front page.